dtcenter/METdataio/docs/Contributors_Guide/update_database_schema.rst

 * Replace **x_y** with the appropriate version
 * The git commit will generate a pop-up box for adding comments.
-Include the Github issue number in the comment and provide a concise description.
+Include the Github issue number in the comment and provide a concise description of what was done.

 7. Submit a Github PR (at least one reviewer is required).